JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1986_09.md

 indicated, are from _The URANTIA Book_, B1955,
-and are used with the permission of the URANTIA Foundation, the copyright owner. lnasmuch as there is no official URANTLA Brotherhood or Foundation interpretation of the teachings of The URANTLA Book, the vicws expressed herein are based wholly upon each author's understanding and personal religious experience.
+and are used with the permission of the URANTIA Foundation, the copyright owner. lnasmuch as there is no official URANTIA Brotherhood or Foundation interpretation of the teachings of The URANTIA Book, the vicws expressed herein are based wholly upon each author's understanding and personal religious experience.
 Copyright 91986 by URANTIA Brotherhood Corpora-